jamesnetherton/wildfly-liquibase/README.md

 );
 ```

-#### 2. Standalone XML change log file deployment

-You can execute XML change logs without the requirement of a deployment archive wrapper.
-Simply place a file suffixed with `changelog.xml` into the WildFly deployments directory, and the Liquibase subsystem will attempt to execute it.

 ##### Additional deployment configuration options
 To configure the various aspects of Liquibase change log execution, you can provide an **_optional_** `META-INF/jboss-all.xml` or `WEB-INF/jboss-all.xml`.